 Power Conversion System (PCS) or Hybrid Inverter

 Like a solar PV system, a Li-ion battery bank requires an inverter to produce an alternating current (AC) that is usable in buildings.
 Also referred to as Power Conditioning Systems or battery hybrid inverters, these devices are more dynamic than a typical PV inverter because they are capable of operating bi-directionally.
 This means power can flow from DC to AC or vice-versa, which effectively enables the ESS to both charge and discharge.
 The PCS directs the flow of energy by commanding the battery’s charge and discharge behavior.
 In order to do so, the hybrid inverter needs to be well informed on the available capacity of the battery, so it knows to stop charging when the battery is full.
 In this fashion, the Power Conditioning System is responsible for the low-level electrical functions on site.
 These reactions can be driven by metered information on-site or through external signals about when to charge and discharge the system for maximum effect.

 In the context of a PCS, it is important to distinguish between AC-coupled vs DC-coupled systems.
 For a solar + storage system, there is a choice between connecting the battery directly on the same DC bus where the PV lands (DC coupling) or connecting external of the PV system on the AC side of the PV inverter (AC coupling).
 Therefore, AC vs DC coupling refers to how the battery is interconnected to the rest of the system.
 A DC-coupled system has only one inverter, shared between the PV and battery.
 Whereas an AC-coupled system has its own dedicated inverter strictly connected to the battery.
 An AC-coupled system can only draw from AC energy to charge.
 A DC-coupled system can charge directly from the DC-coupled PV or via AC energy on the opposite side of the hybrid inverter.
 There are pros and cons to each architecture, which we will discuss in a separate article.
-When making this design decision storage developers need to consider various factors, including electrical constraints, system efficiency, interconnection limitations, monitoring requirements, policies and regulation, and site access.
+When making this design decision storage developers need to consider various factors, including electrical constraints, system efficiency, interconnection limitations, monitoring requirements, policies and regulations, and site access.

 Energy Management System (EMS)